cunarist/transle/README.md

 - Localization
 - Setting window properties on desktops

 We recommend you to start a new project by cloning this repository instead of copying it.
-By doing so, the project can receive latest updates applied to `cunarist/app-template` via Git.
+By doing so, the project can receive latest updates applied to Cunarist App Template via Git.

 ## Platform Support